How to Make Soap at

 White deposits on the soap

 - Too much caustic soda, too much borax or very hard water has been

 HOW TO MAKE SOAP - HAND-MILLED SOAP

-If you want to avoid coming into
+If you want to avoid

 contact with lye you can do this by making soap using store bought